-When I started blogging last year, I had nearly five thousands followers on LinkedIn and Facebook combined.
+When I started blogging last year, I had nearly five thousand followers on LinkedIn and Facebook combined.
 Thus, I was hoping to get a significant boost from my social media following.

 But that didn’t help.
 Each time I share an article, I will observe an uptick in the number of visitors, which will drop three to five days later until I publish another one.

-A blogger needs a steady flow of visitors, not those cyclical traffic that social media promotion provides.
-So, before you think about promoting on social media, focus on optimizing your page for the search engines.
+A blogger needs a steady flow of visitors, not the cyclical traffic that social media promotion provides.
+So, before you think about promoting on social media, focus on optimizing your page for search engines.

 On-page SEO means:

 - A descriptive and catchy heading with the main keywords you want to rank for

 - Divide your content into subheadings.
 Include the keywords in the subheadings.

 - Place keywords on the page strategically and naturally.

 - If your post contains any media such as photos, videos, or others, include keywords in the Alt Text.